FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/explanation_how_the_processing_works.md

 ### Normalizing {#normalizing}

 After the parsing populates the `run` and `workflow2` sections, an extra layer of Python modules is executed on top of the processed NOMAD metadata.
 This has two main purposes: 1. normalize or _homogenize_ certain metadata parsed from different codes, and 2. populate the `results` section.
 For example, this is the case of normalizing the density of states (DOS) to its size intensive value, independently of the code used to calculate the DOS.
 The set of normalizers relevant for computational data are listed in [`/nomad/config/models.py`](https://github.com/nomad-coe/nomad/blob/develop/nomad/config/models.py#L383) and are executed in the specific order defined there.
-Their roles are explained more in detail in [Normalizing the parsed metadata](../normalizing_the_parsed_metadata/intro.md).
+Their roles are explained more in detail in [Normalizing metadata](../normalizing_metadata/overview.md).

 ### Search indexing (and storing) {#search-indexing}

 The last step is to store the structured metadata and pass some of it to the search index.
 The metadata which is passed to the search index is defined in the `results` section.
-These metadata can then be searched by [filtering in the Entries page of NOMAD](../defining_filters_for_searches/intro.md) or by writing a Python script which [searches using the NOMAD API](../querying_and_performing_Data_Science/intro.md).
+These metadata can then be searched by filtering in the Entries page of NOMAD or by writing a Python script which searches using the NOMAD API, see [Filtering and Querying](../filtering_and_querying/overview.md).

 ## Entries OVERVIEW page